DeckThemes/DeckThemes-Docs/docs/CSSLoader/Features.md

 ```

 By putting 2 dashes in front of a key in any inject section, CSS Loader will read the first variable of the key's value, and inject that into the remaining array elements as tabs.

+## 🧭 File watcher
+*Requires CSS Loader version 1.4.0+*

+If a file called `WATCH` is detected in the themes folder, CSS Loader will start watching file changes to any css file in any theme directory.
+This may lead to buggy behavior, so it's not enabled by default.
+This means that if any css file gets edited remotely, CSS Loader will automatically reload all themes, so you can 'live edit' css files.